 Page 2 of 3

-At 100mm there're virtually undetectable barrel distortions switching to slight
+At 100mm there is virtually undetectable barrel distortion switching to slight

-pincushion distortions from 200mm and up.
+pincushion distortion from 200mm and up.
 The effect is usually not field-relevant.

 The chart above has a real-world size of about 120x80cm.